sacarr98/NewsStories/TESTING.md

 It was found that one variable was undefined (username) resulting in errors on the signup page, this has since been resolved.

+### Python Automated Testing

+Python testing was used to test all forms used on the site.
+This can be found in the test_forms.py file.

+### Results

+All forms passed python testing.

 ## MANUAL TESTING

 ### Testing User Stories